Alexios I Komnenos: Conspiracy and revolt of the Komnenoi against Botaneiates

-As stated in the Alexiad, Isaac and Alexios left Constantinople in mid-February 1081 to raise an army against Botaneiates.
-However, when the time came, Anna quickly and surreptitiously mobilized the remainder of the family and took refuge in the Hagia Sophia.
-From there she negotiated with the emperor for the safety of family members left in the capital, while protesting her sons' innocence of hostile actions.
-Under the falsehood of making a vesperal visit to worship at the church, she deliberately excluded the grandson of Botaneiates and his loyal tutor, met with Alexios and Isaac, and fled for the forum of Constantine.
-The tutor discovered they were missing and eventually found them on the palace grounds, but Anna was able to convince him that they would return to the palace shortly.
-Then to gain entrance to both the outer and inner sanctuary of the church, the women pretended to the gatekeepers that they were pilgrims from Cappadocia who had spent all their funds and wanted to worship before starting their return trip.
-However, before they were to gain entry into the sanctuary, Straboromanos and royal guards caught up with them to summon them back to the palace.
-Anna then protested that the family was in fear for their lives, her sons were loyal subjects (Alexios and Isaac were discovered absent without leave), and had learned of a plot by enemies of the Komnenoi to have them both blinded and had, therefore, fled the capital so they may continue to be of loyal service to the emperor.
+According to Anna Comnena's narrative in the Alexiad, Isaac and Alexios left Constantinople in mid-February 1081 to raise an army against Botaneiates.
+When the time was right and the army already marching to the capital, Anna Dalassene quickly and surreptitiously mobilised the remainder of the family and took sanctuary in the cathedral of Hagia Sophia, wherefrom she negotiated with Nikephoros III Botaneiates for the safety of her family, while disclaiming her two sons' hostile actions against the emperor.
+Anna Comnena offers in detail the course of steps her grandmother took to be able to enter the church.
+Under the pretence of making a vesperal visit to worship at the church, she deliberately excluded the grandson of Botaneiates and his loyal tutor and met with her sons' Alexios and Isaac and went with them to the forum of Constantine.
+When the tutor discovered she had gone missing, he went looking for her to eventually find her on the palace's grounds.
+Yet again cunningly Anna convinced him that they would leave the palace shortly.
+However, the rest of the female members of her family in order to be allowed to gain entrance although the church was at that time closed, pretended to be pilgrims from Cappadocia who had been penniless and wanted to prostrate the holy icons before their return trip.
+Straboromanos and royal guards who were caught up with them, were summoned back to the palace.
+Anna then went on protesting for the safety of her family, that she feared of the emperor's wrath and that her sons were nothing but loyal subjects, despite the fact that Alexios and Isaac were discovered to be missing without the emperor's consent.
+She even suggested that a plot had been unravelling by enemies of the family to have them blinded and for that she had fled to the capital so they may continue to be of loyal service to the emperor.
 She refused to go with them and demanded that they allow her to pray to the Mother of God for protection.
-This request was granted and Anna then manifested her true theatrical and manipulative capabilities:
+This request was granted and Anna then manifested her true communicative and leadership capabilities: